Is a power of attorney agent liable for the principal's debts?

 Answer:

-If the power of attorney legally authorizes a particular act, the agent cannot be held personally liable for doing that act, unless the contract specifies otherwise.
+If the power of attorney allows the agent to perform a specific act, the agent is not personally liable for that act unless the contract states otherwise.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.